A New Look at the Position Operator in Quantum Theory: Experimental consequences of WPS in standard theory

-Although the blackbody model is not ideal, numerous experimental data indicate that it works with a good accuracy.
-One of the arguments that the major part of the radiation consists of semiclassical photons is that the data on deflection of light by the Sun are described in the eikonal approximation which shows that the light from stars consists mainly of photons approximately moving along classical trajectories.

 If we accept those arguments then the main part of photons emitted by stars can be described in the formalism considered in Sec. \ref{RelWPS}.
 In that case we cannot estimate the quantity $b$ as above and it is not clear what criteria can be used for estimating the quantity $a$.
-The estimation $a\approx b\approx 0.48m$ seems to be very favorable since one might expect that the value of $a$ is of atomic size, i.e. much less than $0.48m$.
+The estimation $a\approx b\approx 0.48m$ seems to be extremely favorable since one might expect that the value of $a$ is of atomic size, i.e. much less than $0.48m$.
 With this estimation for yellow light (with $\lambda=580nm$) $N_{\bot}=a/\lambda\approx 8\cdot 10^5$.
 So the value of $N_{\bot}$ is rather large and in view of Eq. (\ref{tv}) one might think that the effect of spreading is not important.

 However, this is not the case because, as follows from Eq. (\ref{tv}), $t_*\approx 0.008s$.
-Since the distance between the Sun and the Earth is approximately $t=8$ light minutes and this time is much greater than $t_*$, the value of $a(t)$ (which can be called the half-width of the wave packet) when the packet arrives to the Earth is $v_*t\approx 28km$.
+Even in the case of the Sun the distance to the Earth is approximately $t=8$ light minutes, and this time is much greater than $t_*$.
+Then the value of $a(t)$ (which can be called the half-width of the wave packet) when the packet arrives to the Earth is $v_*t\approx 28km$.
 In this case standard geometrical interpretation does not apply.
-In addition, if we assume that the initial value of $a$ is of the order of several wave lengths then the value of $N_{\bot}$ is much less and the width of the wave packet coming to the Earth is much greater.
+In addition, if we assume that the initial value of $a$ is of the order of several wave lengths then the value of $N_{\bot}$ is much less and the width of the wave packet coming to the Earth even from the Sun is much greater.
 An analogous estimation shows that even in the favorable scenario the half-width of the wave packet coming to the Earth from Sirius will be approximately equal to $15\cdot 10^6km$ but in less favorable situations the half-width will be much greater.
 Hence we come to the conclusion that even in favorable scenarios the assumption that photons are moving along classical trajectories does not apply and a problem arises whether or not this situation is in agreement with experiment.